Shannon Erne,Waterway, Blueway, Belturbet, Marina, Co Cavan

 Aviation Museum

 The aviation wing houses the world’s only full‑size replica of a Boeing B‑314 “Yankee Clipper”.
-Visitors can explore the cabin, cockpit, and even the luxurious first‑class suite that once served gourmet meals on linen‑covered tables.
+Visitors can explore the cabin, cockpit and the luxurious first‑class suite that once served gourmet meals on linen‑covered tables.
 Adjacent to the replica is a B‑314 flight simulator that lets you pilot a virtual seaplane across the Shannon estuary.

 Maritime Museum